 When LHC receives complaints that applicants to any property have been unfairly turned down for housing, LHC will ask for a summary of the facts and circumstances used in the decision to deny the applicant and to compare against the written Tenant Selection Policy and Practice on file at the LHC for the property.
-Should LHC find that an applicant was denied admission in violation of the approved Tenant Selection Policy and Practice in use by the property violates this LHC policy, the property will be subject to compliance action by LHC.
+Should LHC find that an applicant was denied admission in violation of the approved Tenant Selection Policy and Practice or that the Tenant Selection Policy and Practice in use by the property violates this LHC policy, the property will be subject to compliance action by LHC.